iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 - **A/B(/n) testing**

     Grow your business with every release.
-Iter8 experiments can compare multiple versions based on business value and promote a winner.
+Iter8 experiments can compare multiple versions based on business value and identify a winner.

 - **Simple to use**